programmermelayu/facial-detector-py/readme.md

 * **Expression Model (Placeholder):** The current Python backend uses a simple placeholder (random expression) for facial expression analysis.
 For real-world use, you would integrate a more advanced machine learning model (e.g., a deep learning model) to classify emotions from the detected face.

 * **Canvas Preview Simulation:** If you are viewing this `index.html` file within a sandboxed environment (like a code editor's live preview or an online canvas), the `Analyze Expression` button will **simulate** the result directly in JavaScript, as direct connections to `localhost` are usually blocked in such environments.

-can you write this raw text in the canvas?

-Show thinking

-Deep Research

-Canvas

-Image

-Gemini can make mistakes, so double-check it

-README.md - Facial Expression Detector Setup Guide

-Heading 1

-Create